 3. How old do I have to be to participate?

 Participants need to be a minimum of 18 years of age.
-18 year olds must be accompanied by a parent/guardian who also volunteers.
+Anyone under the age of 19 must be accompanied by a parent or guardian who also volunteers.

 4. Do I have to be a donor to apply?